Everything you do online in Thailand is tracked and logged by Internet Service Providers and can be accessed by the government.

 Here's some screenshots of the VyprVPN app on my iPhone (they cater for Android devices, too):

-The yearly option works out far cheaper and I'm sure you'll agree that it's peanuts for such great cyber security.
+I'm sure you'll agree that is exceptional value for such great cyber security.

 2: Nord VPN